ctc-uci/fph-frontend/README.md

-# npo-frontend-template
+# Feeding Pets of the Homeless Frontend

-This template will be used to create all NPO frontend repos
+This is the frontend for the Feeding Pets of the Homeless Project.

 ## Setting up development environment